LoyolaChicagoBooks/introcs-csharp/rst/strings1.rst

    "??" + x * y;
    x + "??" * y;

-Check yourself.
-Can you explain it?
+Can you explain the ones you got wrong, after looking at the actual answer?